Vitis vinifera: Description

 It is a liana growing 12-15 m tall at a fast rate.
-Having a flaky bark, its leaves are alternate, palmately lobed, deciduous, with 3 to 5 pointed lobes, coarsely prickly-toothed leaf margins and a heart-shaped foot, 5–20 cm long and broad.
+Having a flaky bark, its leaves are alternate, palmately lobed, deciduous, with three to five pointed lobes, coarsely prickly-toothed leaf margins and a heart-shaped foot, 5–20 cm long and broad.
 They are glossy dark green on top, light green below, usually hairless.

 The vine attaches to supports by tendrils.
 The stems, called twigs, grow through their tip, the cauline apex.
 A branch consists of several internodes separated by knots, which grow the leaves, flowers, tendrils and between-core and where to train future buds.
 During their hardening, the twigs become woody branches that can reach a great length.
-Its roots usually sink to a depth of 2 to 5 meters and sometimes up to 12–15 meters or even more.
+Its roots usually sink to a depth of two to five meters and sometimes up to 12–15 meters or even more.

 The species typically occurs in humid forests and streamsides.

 Inflorescences

 Their flowers, small and greenish to white, are grouped in inflorescences and their fruits, of different shapes depending on the subspecies, are berries grouped in clusters.
-The calyx is single-leaf with 5 short, deciduous teeth.
+The calyx is single-leaf with five short, deciduous teeth.
 The corolla consists of five petals, fused at the top and base, and then falls off in its entirety.
 Opposite the petals there are five stamens interspersed with glands.
 The upper ovary bears a very short style with a button-shaped stigma.
 The wild vine is a dioecious plant, the male and female flowers arise on different plants, but the cultivated forms are hermaphroditic, allowing self-pollination.

-The fruit is a berry, known as a grape that is ovoid or globular, dark blue or greenish, usually 2-locular with 5 seeds; in the wild species it is 6 mm diameter and ripens dark purple to blackish with a pale wax bloom; in cultivated plants it is usually much larger, up to 3 cm long, and can be green, red, or purple (black).
+The fruit is a berry, known as a grape that is ovoid or globular, dark blue or greenish, usually two-locular with five seeds; in the wild species it is 6 mm diameter and ripens dark purple to blackish with a pale wax bloom; in cultivated plants it is usually much larger, up to 3 cm long, and can be green, red, or purple (black).

 Distribution

 V. vinifera accounts for the majority of world wine production; all of the most familiar grape varieties used for wine production belong to V. vinifera.

-In Europe, Vitis vinifera is concentrated in the central and southern regions; in Asia, in the western regions such as Anatolia, the Caucasus, the Middle East, and in China; in Africa, along the northern Mediterranean coast and in South Africa; in North America, in California and also other areas like Michigan, New Mexico, New York, Oregon, Washington state, British Columbia, Ontario and Québec; in South America in Chile, Argentina, Uruguay, Peru and Brazil; and in Oceania in Australia and New Zealand.
+In Europe, Vitis vinifera is concentrated in the central and southern regions; in Asia, in the western regions such as Anatolia, the Caucasus, the Middle East, and in China; in Africa, along the northern Mediterranean coast and in South Africa; in North America, in California and also other areas like Michigan, New Mexico, New York, Oregon, Virginia, Washington state, British Columbia, Ontario and Québec; in South America in Chile, Argentina, Uruguay, Peru and Brazil; and in Oceania in Australia and New Zealand.